jackcary/pandemicpregnancy.com/content/resources.md

 [Flatten the Curve](https://www.flattenthecurve.com/) - Initially compiled by Julie McMurry, MPH from the University of London School of Hygiene and Tropical Medicine

-[Updates and Delivering Alone](https://emilyoster.substack.com/p/updates-and-delivering-alone) - Emily Oster, PhD (Professor of Economics at Brown University)
+[Updates and Delivering Alone](https://emilyoster.substack.com/p/updates-and-delivering-alone) - Emily Oster, PhD, Professor of Economics at Brown University

-[Birth in the Time of COVID-19](https://emilyoster.substack.com/p/birth-in-the-time-of-covid-19) - Emily Oster, PhD (Professor of Economics at Brown University)
+[Birth in the Time of COVID-19](https://emilyoster.substack.com/p/birth-in-the-time-of-covid-19) - Emily Oster, PhD, Professor of Economics at Brown University

 <p class="m-5"></p>